Mansour: Why We Chose 1620 as the Year of ‘Our True Founding,’ not 1619

 Before they left England, the Pilgrims were looking for a military commander for their settlement.
 By far the most qualified man for the job was Captain John Smith (again, of Pocahontas fame).
 No one knew the whole region better than Smith.
 He literally drew the map of it.
 But the Pilgrims didn’t like him.
 They found him arrogant and too worldly and figured they could just make do with his maps without hiring the map-maker.

 The dislike was mutual; Smith despised the Pilgrim’s piety and later mocked their refusal to hire him.
-He would dismissively describe them as “humorists,” meaning religious fanatics, and would write that the Pilgrims refused “to have any knowledge by any but themselves, pretending only religion their governor and frugality their counsel.”
+He would dismissively describe them as “humorists” (meaning religious fanatics) and would write that the Pilgrims refused “to have any knowledge by any but themselves, pretending only religion their governor and frugality their counsel.”
 And he meant that as an insult!

 Smith was right that the Pilgrims could have saved themselves a lot of grief if they had hired someone who knew where he was going.
 But in the end, the Pilgrims survived thanks to their fortitude, the grace of God, and the help of their new friends.

-And, yes, the Indians were seen as friends.
+And, yes, they did indeed regard the Indians as their friends.
 As Winslow recounted that year, “We have found the Indians very faithful in their covenant of peace with us; very loving and ready to pleasure us; we often go to them, and they come to us.”

 Far from being judgmental or superior to them, the Pilgrim Winslow described their Native allies as “a people without any religion or knowledge of God, yet very trusty, quick of apprehension, ripe-witted, just.”

-Nearly two centuries later, John Quincy Adams would state that “no European settlement ever formed upon this continent has been more distinguished for undeviating kindness and equity toward” the Native Americans than the Pilgrims.
+Nearly two centuries later, John Quincy Adams would state that “no European settlement ever formed upon this continent has been more distinguished for undeviating kindness and equity toward” the Native Americans than the Pilgrims at Plymouth.

 And that brings us to the Thanksgiving story.